Caitlin Tough: Political career

 Tough joined the Australian Labor Party in 2010 while in high school and has served in various positions within the ACT Branch since 2012.
 Tough is a member of EMILY's List Australia.

 After Joy Burch announced her plans to retire from the ACT Legislative Assembly following the 2024 ACT election, Tough sought preselection for the seat of Brindabella in Canberra’s Tuggeranong region.
 Tough was preselected for the multi-member electorate alongside sitting member Mick Gentleman and candidates Louise Crossman, Brendan Forde and Taimus Werner-Gibbings.

 At the 2024 ACT election, she was elected with a primary vote share of 10.4%, or 0.6 quotas, leading the ACT Labor ticket in the electorate and becoming the second member elected for the seat of Brindabella, a victory that was not projected by pundits such as Antony Green.
 She was sworn into the 11th Assembly on 6 November 2024 and the following day was appointed by the Labor Party as Government Whip.

-Tough serves as a member on the Standing Committee on Social Policy, the Standing Committee on Environment and Planning, the Standing Committee on Public Accounts and Administration, and is the Deputy Chair of the Standing Committee on Administration and Procedure.
+Tough served as a member on the Standing Committee on Social Policy, the Standing Committee on Environment and Planning, the Standing Committee on Public Accounts, and was the Deputy Chair of the Standing Committee on Administration and Procedure.

+Following the resignation of Yvette Berry from cabinet on 23 July 2026, Tough was appointed to cabinet as part of the new ACT Labor ministry announced 27 July 2026.
+Tough was given ministerial portfolios for human rights, community services, corrections, women, seniors and veterans, and prevention of domestic, family and sexual violence.